What I learned in Peace Corps Response program

 Information Communication Technology for Development (ICT4D) is the leverage of communication technologies in aim to bridge the digital divide.
 ICT4D is remarkable in it’s definition, meant to serve as the great equalizer, giving a voice to people across the world, despite geographical location or monetary status, creating communication by finding solutions for issues of accessibility and affordability.

-Introducing UX, UI and interaction design at an ICT Camp for Girls in Vanuatu
+Introducing UX and UI design at an ICT Camp for Girls in Vanuatu

 Being in the right place at the right time has never been as applicable as when describing how I got involved with being able to teach at the SMARTSistas ICT Camp for Girls.
 This camp is an initiative that has been in the works since 2014, from a former volunteer who did most of the leg work, but her time was up in Vanuatu before the camp was fully planned and funded.
 Thankfully, Peace Corps people are the best and there were willing volunteers to pick up with the committee right where she left off.
 The SMARTSistas ICT Camp for Girls is part of a wider Peace Corps initiative, Let Girls Learn.